 The Mobile units make excellent general purpose transceivers.
 We are using several for link radios and to support packet radio operations.
 They can also be made into repeaters.
 There are some limitations when compared to a Station.
 The thermal path from the power transistors is long and the heat sink is small, intended for Intermittent-Duty.
 This means the power output has to be reduced to a low level for link or repeater service.

-has two such "mobile-conversion" repeaters remaining in the network, at North Cove (UHF) and Cosmopolis (VHF).
-In both cases, their use was dictated by size constraints.
+has one such "mobile-conversion" repeater remaining in the network, at North Cove (UHF).
+It remains due to size constraints.
 Originally, several other repeaters were of this type, including KO Peak, Long Beach, South Bend and Megler, but these have been upgraded to Station chassis as we were able to.
 The Mobile makes a rugged inexpensive repeater, as long as great care is taken with the details.
 It is difficult to avoid some desensitization with all the components in one case with little shielding between them.
 The network incorporates a couple of remote receiver links using Mastr-II mobile chassis with a UHF transmitter and a VHF receiver, operating as a cross-band repeater.
 These work particularly nicely in specific situations.

 Another member of the Mastr-II family is the "Auxiliary Receiver".
 This uses the same receiver components (modules) that the other radios do.
 The photo at left is of the Naselle station, which uses the lower Auxiliary Receiver as a control receiver for the repeater, and the upper one as a remote receiver for the 145.310 North Cove repeater.
 The Auxiliary Receiver station board incorporates